dojo-center/dojo-center.github.io/docs/index.md

 While we designed our program at a fortue 500 company, it evolved as more diverse problems were encountered by the plethora of individuals, groups and organizations that became members.

-Interestingly, the same issues show up in **personal relationships** and **high-stakes situations** outside of business.
+Interestingly, we found that same root issues show up in **personal relationships** and **high-stakes situations** outside of business.
 Whether it's with partners, colleagues, or even parenting, the inability to navigate **emotions, conflict, and stress** prevents people from staying in balance and thriving keeping outcomes and goals elusive and out of reach.

 ---

-### What We Do
+### Integrative Method

 At **Mindset Dojo**, we get to the root of these issues by integrating **knowledge, emotions, and execution**.
 Our program is designed to help individuals and teams: